Benefits Specialist Job Description

 - Collaborates with other members of HR team to drive recruitment and retention strategies through the deployment of benefits programs that adhere to best practices and ensure company’s competitive position in talent acquisition with the industry.

-[Work Hours & Benefits] In this section you should aim to sell the position to potential applicants, just like the first section of your benefits analyst job description sold candidates on your workplace.
+[Work Hours & Benefits] In this section you should aim to sell the position to potential applicants, just like the first section of your benefits specialist job description sold candidates on your workplace.
 Highlight the position’s salary range, benefits, and bonus potential.
 To ensure that the salary range you mention is in line with similar engineering manager salaries in your sector, community, or region, use a salary tool that allows you to input job title and location.

 - Knowledge of Fair Labor Standards Act (FLSA) and Employee Retirement Income Security Act (ERISA) regulations, and other applicable federal, state, and local laws governing compensation